Kim Cameron (musician)

-Kim Cameron (born November 28, 1966) is an American recording artist and author from Miami, FL.
+Kim Cameron (born November 28, 1966) is an American recording artist, songwriter, pole dancer, radio personality, animated filmmaker, and author of children's books from Miami, Florida.
 Her electronic dance music incorporates elements of rock, pop, R&B, and jazz.

 Early life

-Kim MacGregor Cameron was born in Eau Claire, Wisconsin on November 28, 1966.
-Her father, Paul Cameron, was a professor of Psychology, and her mother, Virginia Cameron, was a teacher.
-She has an older brother, Kirk and a younger sister Karyn.
+Kim MacGregor Cameron, Los Angeles native, was born in Eau Claire, Wisconsin on November 28, 1966.
+Her father, Paul Cameron, was a professor of psychology, and her mother, Virginia Cameron, was a teacher.
+She has an older brother, Kirk, and a younger sister, Karyn.
 She began her music education in St. Mary's, Maryland, where she learned to play clarinet at the age of six.
 She went on to perform in several marching bands after she moved to Thousand Oaks, California, where she also performed as the lead actor in the musical The Pirates of Penzance.

 After several lead roles in musicals and plays such as Grease, Li'l Abner, and King David, she was selected for the choral group Singers, as well as the Indian Hills Choir in Lincoln, Nebraska.
 At the same time, she finished first in the state in the Nebraska for Poetry Interpretation at the Nebraska State's Speech competition and fourth in the nation.

-She attended the University of Nebraska–Lincoln for three years, completing her broadcasting major courses before finishing internship in broadcast journalism and her Bachelor of Arts degree in Journalism degree at Wichita State University in 1988.
+Cameron attended the University of Nebraska–Lincoln for three years, completing her broadcasting major courses before finishing internship in broadcast journalism and her Bachelor of Arts degree in Journalism degree at Wichita State University in 1988.